Procedure Supply and Supplier Evaluation

 General: Supply and Supplier Evaluation

-The supply and evaluation is as follows: the purchase of various and services may only take place with approved suppliers.
-The purchase only takes place if a contract has been drawn up with the supplier, either from the supplier or our own purchasing conditions, or if the supplier survey has been completed.
+The supply and supplier is as follows: the purchase of various and services may only take place with approved suppliers.
+The purchase only takes place if a purchasing contract has been drawn up with the supplier, either from the supplier or our own purchasing conditions, or if the has been completed.
 This applies to products and services.
 Edit

 Approved suppliers: